Animal Sciences Major

 As an animal sciences student at the University of Arizona, you'll explore a wide range of animal science and industry areas of study including equine science, industry and production animal systems, marketing, research, and use of animals for agriculture, entertainment, and companionship.
 Courses required to complete a bachelor of animals sciences are subject to change, so remember to meet with your adviser regularly to review your course plan.

-The industry-business/production emphasis prepares you for a wide variety of careers in livestock production, agribusiness, and management through a combination of core animal science courses paired with classes in agriculture economics, agriculture marketing, business management, communications, leadership, and personal development.Learn more
+The Animal Industry emphasis prepares you for a wide variety of careers in livestock production, agribusiness, and management through a combination of core animal science courses paired with classes in agriculture economics, agriculture marketing, business management, communications, leadership, and personal development.Learn more

 Race Track Industry Emphasis